CIVIL3D Performance Improvement

 • Right-click Dynamic Input

-• Uncheck all options
+• Disable all Dynamic Input options

 Via Command Line